 DailyPay offers employers a way to pay their employees daily without disrupting the payroll process.
 DailyPay is not a loan, but rather a solution for paying employees what they’ve already earned.
 An employee can see how much money they have earned through an app and elect to withdraw available funds as often as they’d like.
-Here, the difference of one or two days could help employees get themselves out of small financial binds, and lessen financial stresses.
+Here, the difference of one or two days could help employees get themselves out of small financial binds, and reduce financial stresses.